dustinpfister/blog_posts/_posts/js-math-pow.md

 layout: post
 categories: js
 id: 578
-updated: 2019-12-11 14:16:06
+updated: 2020-07-18 13:22:28
-version: 1.13
+version: 1.14
 ---

-The [Math pow](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/pow) method is what can be used i javaScript to create a number that is a power from a base and an exponent.
+The [Math pow](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/pow) method is what can be used in javaScript to create a number that is a power from a base and an exponent, also know as [Exponentiation](https://en.wikipedia.org/wiki/Exponentiation).
 The use of this will come up often when working out expressions for things like curves, finding the distance between two points, working out a formula for leveling up a character in a game, and much more.
+There are many other Math methods that are often used in conjunction with Math.pow, such as Math.sqrt to create all kinds of usful expressions that are often used in creating pure functions that make up a useful module.

 There are many other Math methods of interesting in javaScript also that are often used in conjunction with Math pow, and I will be using those as well in this post.
 However the focal point here will be the Math pow method and a few other things of interest the revolve around the method as I see it.